CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 * <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements" target="_blank">Block-level elements</a>
 * <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elemente" target="_blank">Inline elements</a>

-For now just keep in mind, that every box has some sort of display value.
+For now, keep in mind, that every box has some sort of display value.

 ### HTML Boilerplate
 There is some basic structure you don't need to spend too much time on that is always there.
 Let's handle this in a very quick walkthrough (code, line-by-line comments):